kpeeters/cadabra2/README.rst

     brew install pkgconfig ossp-uuid
     brew install gtkmm3 adwaita-icon-theme

 If this prompts you to install XCode, go ahead and let it do that.
+Cadabra builds with the standard Apple compiler.

 You also need a TeX installation such as MacTeX, http://tug.org/mactex/ .  *Any* TeX will do, as long as 'latex' and